rontarrant/gtkDcoding/docs/_posts/2019-07-30-0057-cairo-i-the-basics.md

 A Technical Note: You’ll notice the `onDraw()` function’s first argument is `Scoped!Context`. `Scoped!` is a *GtkD* reflection of `D`’s `scoped()` function and all it means is that the `Context` will be destroyed automatically when we’re done with it.
 It has to be done this way because it’s created automatically.

-Now let’s look at a second simple example…
+Now let’s look at a second simple example...

 ## Drawing a Line